GabrielMoreau/winsoft-main/update-osbios/README.md

-# Update-OSBIOS (Action) - Force Windows and DELL/HP BIOS to update now
+# Update OS and BIOS (Action) - Force Windows and DELL/HP BIOS to update now

 The Update-OSBIOS package uses a DOS script to execute the `wuauclt.exe` command (Windows 10) or `Windows11InstallationAssistant.exe`